xprogamer008/TheOtherHostRoles/README.md

 - Black screens on consoles when dead affter next meeting when impostors die.
 Desynced impostor roles can bypass this until they die.
 (Lag spikes triggered by name changes cause this)
 - Revived players can see all the roles of the players.(this can be shut down temporairly by disabling the setting ''Ghost Can See Other Roles'')
 - Revived player can go through walls.
-- Unseeable is completly broken and cant go Invis.
-- Dracula cannot Vent even when the setting ''Dracula Can vent'' is on.

 ## Features